enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 them as containers of quantities (they hold the names of fields related to those quantities).

 The ``Grouping`` class was originally defined to organize field names or particles types into named categories (or groups).
 A given field name can be placed into more than one group.
-The API primarily supports adding fields (& particle types) to existing or new groups, querying whether the field name belongs to a group, determining the number of field names within a group and iterating over the fields in the group.
-Note that API does not currently provide a way to get the names of all registered groups.
+The API primarily supports adding fields (& particle types) to new or existing groups, querying whether a field name belongs to a group, determining the number of field names within a group and iterating over the fields of a group.
+Note that the API does not currently provide a way to get the names of all registered groups.

 For the purposes of the hydrodynamic/MHD framework, the ``Grouping`` objects are used in more selective ways.
-Frequently, the groups are used to serve as aliases for quantites used in integration.
-Aliases for scalar quantites (like "density") are expected to hold a single field related to the quantity while a vector quantity (like velocity) is expected to hold a field for each component of the quantity.
-Instances of ``Grouping`` also include groups that contain field names representing passively advected scalars (e.g. you might have a collection of fields in a group called "colour").
+Frequently, the groups are used to serve as aliases for the fields that represent quantities registered in operation classes.
+Aliases for scalar quantites (like "density") are expected to hold a single related field.
+Aliases for vector quantity (like velocity) are expected to hold a field for each spatial component of the quantity.
+Instances of ``Grouping`` can also include groups that contain field names representing passively advected scalars (e.g. you might have a collection of fields for passively advected scalars in a group called "colour").

-The required names of groups within an instance of ``Grouping`` are given by the quantity names and names of groups of passively advected scalars that are passed to the various operation classes at construction.
-Specific instances of ``Grouping`` always fields that with some related purpose.
+The names of groups expected in an instance of ``Grouping`` are the names of the quantities (and groups of passive scalars) registered during the creation of the operation classes.
+Specific instances of ``Grouping`` always contain fields that serve some related kind of quantity.
 Below, we provide a description of the main types of ``Groupings`` required for the provided operation classes:

-  1. Primary group of cell-centered quantities.
+  1. Primary grouping of cell-centered quantities.

      * This has groups named for all integrable and reconstructable quantities used by the integrator.
 We store them together due to the high degree of overlap between each categories.
 All groups named after integrable quantities should hold permanent fields that hold the values at the start of the time-step and get updated at the end of the time-step.
      * This also contains groups of passively advected scalars.
 Note that the fields contained within this group should all be temporary and they should all represent the passive scalars in "specific" form at the start of the timestep.
-The convention is for passively advected scalars to be primarily represented in "conserved" form (mass densities) outside of hydrodynamic integrator methods and to be converted to "specific" form (mass fractions) within integrator methods
+The general convention (not just within this infrastructure) is for passively advected scalars to be primarily represented in "conserved" form (mass densities) outside of hydrodynamic integrator methods and to be converted to "specific" form (mass fractions) within the integrator methods

-  2. Group of temporary cell-centered quantities.
+  2. Grouping of temporary cell-centered quantities

      * This grouping is identical to the above grouping (it must have all of the same groups of fields), except that the contained fields are used to temporarily hold quantities after partial time-steps.
-Based on the number of partial timesteps used by a method there might be 0 or multiple of these groupings.
+Based on the number of partial timesteps used by a particular method there might be 0 or multiple of these groupings.
-     * Note that this type of grouping is used instead of the field history feature to avoid conflicts related to various ``Method`` objects (whether or not they directly implement hydro/MHD solvers) having different assumptions about the stored field history.
+     * Note that this type of grouping is used instead of the field history feature to avoid conflicts related to various ``Method`` objects (whether or not they directly implement hydro/MHD solvers) having different assumptions about the stored field history and to reduce the memory footprint.

-  3. Reconstructed left/right fields
+  3. Groupings of reconstructed left/right quantites

      * 2 instances of groupings of this kind are used to respectively hold the reconstructed left and right interface quantities.
 This should contain all of the group names posessed in the above 2 groupings.
-     * These sets of fields are frequently passed to ``EnzoReconstructor`` to hold store the reconstructed passively advected scalars and reconstrutable quantities.
+     * These groupings of fields are frequently passed to instances of ``EnzoReconstructor`` store the reconstructed passively advected scalars and reconstrutable quantities.
 They are then usually passed to ``EnzoEquationOfState`` to compute and store the reconstructed integrable quantities and reconstructed pressure.
-Then, these are frequently passed to ``EnzoRiemann`` to compute fluxes for each quantitiy.
+       Then, these are frequently passed to ``EnzoRiemann`` to compute fluxes from the integrable quantities and the passively advected scalars.
-     * Although this inherently represents face-centered data, the fields contained should be formally defined as cell-centered.
+     * Although this inherently represents face-centered data, the contained fields should be formally defined as cell-centered.
 This is done to allow for reuse of these fields to hold reconstructed fields along each dimension.
 This means that there is always some unused allocated memory at the end of the array allocated for each contained field.
-       The ``EnzoFieldArrayFactory::reconstructed_field`` method is provided
-       to load the fields held by these groupings as ``CelloArray`` instances with the appropriate face-centered dimensions.
+The ``EnzoFieldArrayFactory::reconstructed_field`` method is provided to load the fields held by these groupings as ``CelloArray`` instances with the appropriate face-centered dimensions.

-  4. Riemann Flux fields
+  4. Grouping of Riemann Flux fields

-     * An instance of this kind of grouping is required for each dimension and is used to hold the face-centered fluxes along that dimension (the contained fields are all nominally temporary and should all be defined as face-centered along that dimension and they should not have space for values on the exterior of mesh blocks).
+     * An instance of this kind of grouping is required for each dimension and is used to hold the face-centered fluxes along that dimension.
+The contained fields are all nominally temporary and should all be defined as face-centered along that dimension and they should not have space for values on the exterior of mesh blocks.
      * This kind of grouping should contain the names of all registered integrable fields and the registerred names of passively advected scalar groupings.
-The same integrable quantity names should be used here that are also used in the primary group, regardless of whether a quantity is specific or conserved (e.g. this kind of grouping always has "velocity" even though the contained fluxes are technically momentum density fluxes).
+The same integrable quantity names should be used here that are also used in the primary group, regardless of whether a quantity is "specific" or "conserved" (e.g. this kind of grouping always has "velocity" even though the contained fluxes are technically momentum density fluxes).

 Note that the ``EnzoEquationOfState`` and ``EnzoIntegrableUpdate`` classes additionally require a ``Grouping`` object that hold the